Coin-Op Telephone Line Music

 speaker(s), and the unit was connected to a hide-away unit with 40 selections,

 two mechanisms with each 20 selections.
-In addition the location owner also had
+In addition, the location owner also

-the choice of switching on the Central Operating System, just like the
+had the choice of switching on the Central Operating System, just like

-The systems were well designed, because the normal phonograph (with hide-away
+systems were well designed, because the normal phonograph (with hide-away unit)

-unit) could still work and provide music even if the central system failed.
+could still work and provide music even if the central system failed.
+Automatic

-Automatic Musical Instrument Company (AMI) also introduced a version with
+Musical Instrument Company (AMI) also introduced a version with smaller wall

-smaller wall mounted units.
-The 10 selection Mighty Midget Wall Box was
+mounted units.
+The 10 selection Mighty Midget Wall Box was designed by

 Towers cabinets, the